Materials: Foam and coils

 Not a great fit for the GhostBed Flex?
 Check out our best mattresses for stomach sleepers.

 Back sleepers require proper support for their lumbar region in order to keep the spine aligned.
 Spine alignment is important for promoting a healthy posture and relieving back pain.
 That’s why the GhostBed Flex is a smart choice for back sleepers; the durable coils offer superior spine alignment, promoting a straight back all night long.
 Back sleepers who are lightweight or plus-sized will appreciate the pressure relief from the GhostBed, but some average-weight back sleepers might feel the need for a bit more support.
+For the most supportive options, see the best mattress for back sleepers.

 If you are a strict stomach sleeper, it’s critical you consider the firmness level of your mattress.
 A softer bed will run the risk of hip sinkage, causing your spine to curve inwards.
 The GhostBed Flex uses a nice blend of foam and coils to smoothly contour to your curves, and the bed’s medium-firmness provides ok support to keep your hips elevated.
 Some stomach sleepers, particularly average-weight and heavyweight sleepers, may need a firmer bed to prevent their hips from sinking.
 Lightweight sleepers might find enough support in the GhostBed flex to keep the hips elevated, but it’s no guarantee.

 The GhostBed Flex has many qualities side sleepers need for a rejuvenating night’s rest.
 A soft foam layer contours to lightweight and average-weight sleepers, providing pressure relief for areas of tension and helping to distribute weight evenly, keeping weight off of your hips and shoulders.
 However, because the bed falls somewhere in the middle of the firmness scale, lightweight side sleepers may prefer a more plush bed for greater pressure relief.
-For more options, see our Best Mattresses for Side Sleepers guide.
+For more options, see our best mattresses for side sleepers guide.

 Most lightweight, average-weight and plus-size combination sleepers would really enjoy this GhostBed mattress thanks to its quick responsiveness and ability to minimize motion transfer.
 The responsive innerspring coil layer combined with the memory foam layers works to isolate motion and move with your body as you shift throughout the night.
 Couples and co-sleepers would rarely feel their partner’s movements on this mattress.
 As long as you’re not a lightweight sleeper who spends a lot of time on your side or a plus-size combination stomach sleeper, the bed should work well.
+If you change positions frequently and need a responsive mattress, check out the best mattress for combination sleepers.

 If you’re a combination sleeper who likes to move around in your sleep, you’re going to want a bed that’s responsive to movement and allows you to feel free to move, rather than bogged down in layers of plushness.
 The individually-wrapped coils of the GhostBed Flex, as well as the latex layer, make the bed feel responsive.
 It won’t feel like a struggle to get up out of bed in the morning or even change positions.
+If you are looking to sink further into the layers or more contouring, check out the best memory foam mattress.

 Because it has coils in the support layer, the GhostBed Flex will sleep slightly firmer than its Luxe edition, which is considered softer than medium firm.
 Do the math and it should be considered medium firm: around a 6.5 on our firmness scale.